+Even though Macedonia is a small country, you can always find top-notch artists.
 Aside from filmmakers, other artists deserve praise.
-However, being born in a country with fewer than 2 million people, it’s challenging to succeed in theater, let alone in any other art form.
+However, being born in a country with two million people makes it challenging to succeed in theater, let alone in any other art form.

 Nevertheless, here we are.

 First things first, what’s your favorite movie?
-Or, since it’s impossible to pick one, your favorite five?

 Answer: First of all, thank you a lot for the awesome intro; you actually made me blush.